Lvl3Mage/UniNotes/Uni/2nd Year/Algoritmos/Unit 2 - Introduction to node-based data structures.md

 >[!info] Resizable arrays
 >Resizable arrays exist however their implementation suffers from the drawback of their allocation style.
->Since you can't reliably find new memory around the already allocated array, in order to resize it a bigger array is created and all the elements are copied over from the old array tot the new array.
+>Since you can't reliably find new memory around the already allocated array, in order to resize it a bigger array is created and all the elements are copied over from the old array to the new array.
 The new array is typically double the size of the old one since that makes for optimal performance.
 The big O of adding elements to such arrays is typically referred to as "amortized".
 > [This](https://youtu.be/algDLvbl1YY?si=Qo8UeVcOWhdPyw4l) video describes this process in a fairly intuitive way.

 This is where **node-based** data structures come in.
 The most basic ones are linked lists.
 Their internal functionality is fundamentally different to arrays.
 Their elements are not allocated in one go and are not next to each other in memory.
 Instead each element lives in a **node** structure that gets allocated in heap memory.